aree6/LiftShift/QUICKSTART.md

 ## 💪 Tips & Tricks

 ### Export Regularly
-Export your Hevy data monthly to keep HevyAnalytics updated.
+Export your Hevy data monthly to keep LiftShift updated.

 ### Use Filters
 Filter by month to see training trends and seasonal patterns.